IsakAlmgren/routesuit/README.md

 # RouteSuit

 **RouteSuit** is an Android weather app designed to help you prepare for your daily commute.
-Get personalized weather forecasts and clothing recommendations for your morning and evening commutes, so you're always dressed appropriately for the weather.
+Get personalized weather forecasts for your morning and evening commutes, including temperature and rain alerts.

 # Disclaimer
 This app is mainly created by AI, with some manual tweaks by me.
 (As if the overuse of emojis didn't make that clear)